Sun Images for Past 72 Hours

 ๐ DX Opportunities

-- Nighttime: 40m and 80m support intercontinental DX, especially on north-south paths.
+- 20m and 17m: Most reliable for intercontinental DX during daylight, especially on north-south paths.

 ๐ป Band-by-Band Analysis